asvd/helios-merge/README.md

 `--input` path of the main module to start bundle from (defaults to `./main.js`)

 `--output` path to write the bundled script into.
 After the bundle is prepared, this script could be reused instead of the original file (provided to the `--input` option).

 `--quiet` suppress informational messages display

-`--plain` create a plain js script suitable to be used without Helios Kernel, implies `--scope=global`
+`--plain` create a plain .js file suitable to be used without Helios Kernel, implies `--scope=global`

 `--scope=subdir` (default) bundle only the scripts in the directory and subdirectories.
 All modules outside of the bundling scope will be